Framework Guides

 The Widget SDK uses standard Web Components that work in any modern framework.
 Import the package once and use the custom element tags directly in your templates.
-Below are guides for the most popular frameworks - Svelte, Solid, and other frameworks that support custom elements work the same way.
+Below are guides for the most popular frameworks - Svelte, Solid, Qwik, and other frameworks that support custom elements work the same way.

 React 19+ renders custom elements natively.
 JSX type definitions are included with the SDK so you get full autocompletion and type-checking out of the box.
 Simply import the package at your app's entry point (or in the component that uses the widget) and use the tag directly.